 Music streaming services are key to selling music in the 21st century.
 Simply relying on selling physical records to stores can be a dangerous tactic – and one that might not be successful.
 Finding a distributor however, someone who is skilled in finding the right stores to sell your records to, could be a way around this.

-You can directly sell through iTunes or Spotify too, or even upload your music to your own website and sell it that way.
+You can directly sell through iTunes or Spotify too, or even upload your music to your own website or Bandcamp page and sell it that way for a more direct approach to selling music.
 Streaming services and larger companies like Apple, may make it easier to get your records out there at first and gather attention.
 You can still use a distributor to sort this out for you, if it isn’t something you want to deal with directly.

 Make it official

 Again, this might not be something you do straight away, but it’s something to bear in mind.
 Think about joining registered and recognised industry bodies, such as the BPI or Association of Independent Music.
-This is a great way to get your name out there, as well as find out about the latest industry events and trends – and even find your next big star.
+We also strongly recommend you join something like S2K or PPL to help administer your publsihing rights and collect on royalties you might otherwise have missed out on.

 Talk to us today if you’re considering setting up your own record label or have started the process – let’s make music together (and I promise I’ll stop the corny jokes).